 - 3. Describe how the data in the table above were derived.
 How was it gathered, by whom, with what frequency, and for what purpose?
 Reflect on how the data indicates the levels of pervasiveness and depth community engagement is infused in the curriculum. - 4.
 Describe how community engaged courses are noted on student academic transcripts. - 5.
-Describe how community engagement is integrated into traditional curricular structures by providing at least two but not more than four examples from the following categories (maximum word count 1000):
+Describe how community engagement is integrated into traditional curricular structures by providing at least two but not more than four examples from the following categories.
+Also, describe what has changed since the last classification (maximum word count 1000).

-Core Courses

-Capstone (Senior-level project)

-First-Year Sequence

-General Education

-In the Majors

-In the Minors

-Graduate courses

-Medical education/training/residencies
+Core Courses Capstone (Senior-level project) First-Year Sequence General Education In the Majors In the Minors Graduate courses Medical education/training/residencies

-6. Describe how community engagement is integrated into the following academic activities offered for credit and/or required by a curricular program by providing one or two examples from the following categories:
+6. Describe how community engagement is integrated into the following academic activities offered for credit and/or required by a curricular program by providing one or two examples from the following categories.
+Also, describe what has changed since the last classification.

-Student Research

-Student Leadership

-Internships, Co-ops, Career exploration

-Study Abroad/Study Away

-Alternative Break tied to a course

-Campus Scholarship Program
+Student Research Student Leadership Internships, Co-ops, Career exploration Study Abroad/Study Away Alternative Break tied to a course Campus Scholarship Program